 - International / Navistar

-Torsional Vibrations are the problem that must be controlled for a long, trouble-free engine life.
+Torsional Vibrations are the problem that must be controlled for long, trouble-free engine life.

 Each time the air-fuel mixture inside a cylinder is ignited, the combustion that results creates a torque spike - an extremely rapid rise in cylinder pressure.
 This pressure is applied to the top of the piston, which becomes the force transferred to the crankshaft through the connecting rod.
 Each torque spike is like a hammer blow.
 This energy hits with enough intensity that it not only causes the crankshaft to turn, but it also deflects or twists the crankshaft ahead of its rotation.
 This twisting acting and rebound is known as torsional vibration.

-Your Heavy Duty Diesel Engine Vibration Damper is also to referred to as a:
+Your Heavy Duty Diesel Engine Vibration Damper is also referred to as a:

 - Harmonic Balancer